Evaluation Methodologies in Software Protection Research: Related Work

 \section{Related Work}

-While our work is the largest survey in the field of SP to date, it is far from being the first one.
-In total, we identified \totalSurveysIncluded{} in-scope surveys and several non-survey related works which we classify in this section.
-The complete list of papers including a short description each is available in the supplemental material (see \cref{tab:relwork}).
+While ours is the largest survey in the field of SP to date, it is not the first.
+We identified \totalSurveysIncluded{} in-scope surveys and several non-survey related works, which we classify in this section.
+A complete list of these papers including short descriptions is available in the supplemental material \cref{tab:relwork}.